Graded $p$-polar rings and the homology of $\Omega^n\Sigma^nX$: Graded Witt vectors

 \section{Graded Witt vectors}

 In this section, we will consider commutative graded rings $A$ instead of graded-commutative rings, i.e. graded rings $A$ whose underlying ungraded ring is commutative.
+Similarly, a graded $p$-polar ring or algebra in this section is the analog where $\mu\colon A_j^{\otimes_k p} \to A_{jp}$ is strictly $\Sigma_p$-invariant, not just up to a sign.
 We will apply the results of this section to evenly graded, graded-commutative rings or graded, commutative rings over fields of characteristic $2$.
 There does not seem to be an adequate (for our purposes) definition of graded-commutative Witt vectors for graded-commutative rings, nor will it be necessary, in light of Prop.~\ref{prop:oddfree}

 Throughout, let $p$ be a fixed prime.
 For a graded abelian group $M$ and an integer $i \geq 0$, we write $M(i)$ for the graded abelian group with $M(i)_n = M_{p^in}$.